HETEROGENEOUS COMPUTE FOR DEMOCRATIZING ACCESS TO AI

 Speaker: Arun Shetty

-Speaker: Dr. Kamakoti
+Speaker: Prof. V. Kamakoti

 Disclaimer: This is not an official session record.
 DiploAI generates these resources from audiovisual recordings, and they are presented as-is, including potential errors.
 Due to logistical challenges, such as discrepancies in audio/video or transcripts, names may be misspelled.
 We strive for accuracy to the best of our ability.